Edward Śmigły-Rydz

+Born in 1886, he came from humble beginnings and was raised by his maternal grandparents after he became an orphan at age 13.
+He graduated with distinctions from the local Gymnasium.
+He completed his studies in philosophy and history of art at the Jagiellonian University.

 During the interwar period, he was an exceptionally admired public figure in Poland and was regarded as a hero for his exemplary record as an army commander in the Polish Legions of World War I and the ensuing Polish–Soviet War in 1920.
 He was appointed Commander-in-Chief and Inspector General of the Polish Armed Forces following Marshal Józef Piłsudski's death in 1935.
 Rydz served in this capacity at the start of World War II during the invasion of Poland.

 When war loomed, political differences fell away and defense became the national priority.
 Consequently, Rydz's stature eclipsed even that of the president.
 The shock of the Polish defeat made objective evaluations of his legacy during and after the war difficult; his reputation, very much tied to the critical early months of World War II, remains tendentious and controversial.

 Early life

-Edward Rydz was born in the Polish village of Łapszyn (now Lapshin in Ukraine) near Brzeżany, Galicia, a possession of the Austro-Hungarian Empire, to Polish parents.
+Edward Rydz was born in the city of Brzeżany (now Berezhany in western Ukraine), Galicia, Austria-Hungary, to Polish parents.
 He was the son of a professional non-commissioned officer in the Austro-Hungarian Army, Tomasz Rydz, and his wife Maria Babiak.
 Rydz grew up in rather humble circumstances and was orphaned at the age of 13.
 He was then raised by his maternal grandparents and, after their deaths, by the family of a Dr. Uranowicz, the town physician at Brzeżany.

-After graduating with distinction at the local Gymnasium, Rydz went to Kraków, where he completed studies in philosophy and history of art at the Jagiellonian University.
-He then studied to be a painter at the Academy of Fine Arts in Kraków and later in Vienna and Munich.
-In 1910–1911, he attended the reserve officers' academy in Vienna and received military training at the renowned Austrian 4th Infantry Regiment, the "Grand Masters of the Teutonic Knights".
+After graduating with distinction from the local gymnasium (secondary school), Rydz went to Kraków, where he completed studies in philosophy and history of art at the Jagiellonian University.
+He then studied to be a painter at the Academy of Fine Arts in Kraków, and later in Vienna and Munich.
+In 1910–1911 he attended the reserve officers' academy in Vienna and received military training at the renowned Austrian 4th Infantry Regiment, the "Grand Masters of the Teutonic Knights".

-Rydz finished his military education with distinction, and he was offered a commission in the Imperial Army, which he declined.
-In 1912, Rydz became a founder of the Polish paramilitary group, the Riflemen's Association (Związek Strzelecki).
-At the same time, he completed his art studies.
-He was regarded as a very promising talent in landscape and portrait painting, and was often praised by his professors and critics.
+Rydz finished his military education with distinction and was offered a commission in the Imperial Army, which he declined.
+In 1912 he became a founder of the Polish paramilitary group, the Riflemen's Association (Związek Strzelecki).
+Concurrently he completed his art studies, regarded a talented landscape and portrait painter by professors and critics.